UNC-Libraries/SCTS-Documentation/IDEA-Report-on-African-American-Family-History-Researchers.md

 ### Staff assistance

 When it comes to research assistance from the library, several interviewees said they would go around and around before asking for help, and when they did seek assistance there was a strong preference for live contact, either in person or by phone, instead of by email.
-Phone is preferred because you feel seen by someone who can help; email doesn't feel as connected and sometimes the response brings an avalanche of information that is hard to make sense of because it is being delivered from someone else’s perspective.
+Phone is preferred because you feel seen/heard by someone who can help; email doesn't feel as connected and sometimes the response brings an avalanche of information that is hard to make sense of because it is being delivered from someone else’s perspective.
 One interviewee was hesitant to ask for too much, wanting to be seen as a “good” visitor.
 We heard kudos to the pandemic staff who digitized and emailed documents.

 ### Outreach